evans646/Full-stack-blog/plan.md

 page views
 You can add a field in your database schema in which you can update it by adding 1 or something similar when a user visits a page.
 If you want to go further you can then store the user IP in the database or use cookies to avoid counting page visits for the same person multiple times.

+When you clck on load moerebtn you should get some loading efcet